Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Methodology

+Considering the periodic structure along the horizontal dimension, the nearest periodic offset is defined as:

+This operation evaluates the kernel using the nearest horizontal periodic copy of its center, with the vertical offset adjusted to account for the corresponding period shift.
+Thus, the rendering process can model both intraperiod dependencies and interperiod consistency.

 \textbf{Practical Implementation:} Since operating on an infinite 2D plane is computationally infeasible, we implement the mechanism through a sequence of discrete operations that approximate the theoretical model.
 We rasterize the learned Gaussian kernel $\Phi^{(i)}_{k,g,p}(\mathbf{\delta})$ onto a 2D tensor $\mathcal{G}^{(i)}_{k,g,p} \in \mathbb{R}^{h \times w}$.
 Then, we address the column dimension constraint.
-The kernel $\mathcal{G}^{(i)}_{k,g,p}$ usually has a smaller width $w$ than the period length $\psi_k$.
+We constrain the local kernel width $w$ to be no larger than the branch period $\psi_k$.
 We symmetrically pad the columns of the kernel with zeros until the total number of columns equals $\psi_k$.
 We then flatten the padded 2D kernel sequence into a 1D sequence.
 Finally, we place the flattened kernel onto the target temporal canvas.
-The placement is aligned such that the center of the flattened kernel corresponds to the mapped location of $\text{pos}_g$ in the 1D time series.
+The placement is aligned such that the center of the flattened kernel corresponds to $\text{pos}_g$ in the 1D time series.